 Topped with just olive oil, pecorino cheese, salt and pepper, and cream, Cacio e Pepe pizza is surprisingly satisfying and packed with flavor.
 Pair it with red wine and arugula salad for a simple yet sophisticated meal.

-Cacio e Pepe, a classic Italian pasta recipe, is a natural for pizzification: nothing but high-quality cheese, some olive oil, and lots of freshly ground black pepper.
-To meld the flavors and soften the texture a bit, I drizzled on some heavy cream both before and after baking.
+Cacio e Pepe, a classic Italian pasta recipe, is a natural for pizzafication: nothing but high-quality cheese, some olive oil, and lots of freshly ground black pepper.
+To meld the flavors and soften the texture a bit, I drizzle on some heavy cream both before and after baking.
 Perfetto!

 Looking for more pizzafied classics?
 Once you master Cacio e Pepe pizza, here are a few others to try: